csswizardry/csswizardry.github.com/about.md

 take a look round, but please don’t steal anything.

 I chose the name <i>CSS Wizardry</i> when I was 17 years old.
-It’s a decision I’m having to live with…
+It’s a decision that I’m having to live with…

 ---